pocc/ross.gg/content/post/python/urllib.md

 In my opinion reducing external dependencies makes for cleaner code.
 This article is aimed at people who are willing to use a clunkier http interface (urllib) to reduce dependencies.
 This article provides examples of urllib and how to migrate from requests to urllib.
+If you feel yourself wanting to simplify urllib or write a wrapper around functionality, just use requests.

 [0]: [Asking the community for input](https://github.com/kennethreitz/requests/issues/2424)
 <br>[1]: [Kenneth Reitz on stdlib inclusion](http://docs.python-requests.org/en/master/dev/philosophy/#standard-library)